supertree-toolkit/stk/doc/tutorial.rst

 :menuselection:`Stk Functions --> Create Matrix` and create a supertree.

-For our tutotial dataset we have the following non-independent data:
+For our tutorial dataset we have the following non-independent data:

 .. code-block:: bash
     Source trees that are subsets of others